 There are so many different little free library plans that you can find online to help you build an inexpensive library box.
 You could even download a plan for the box and then modify it based on what you had in your wood scrap pile.

-I read through a few of the little free library plans and it honestly seemed to be a beginner woodworking project.
-Eventually, I decided that based on the wood that we had in our pile and the time that I had available, I wanted to just buy a little library kit.
+I read through a few of the little free library plans and it seemed to be a beginner woodworking project.
+Eventually, I decided that based on the wood that we had in our pile and the time that I had available, I wanted to just buy a little free library kit.

-But, it would definitely save you money to make the outdoor library yourself.
+But, it would definitely save you money to make the box library yourself.
 You just need to weigh the time investment versus budget scenario that we all have to think about when it comes to projects.

-So, if you have a bit more budget and less time, a kit, like the one I bought might be the right decision for you.
+So, if you have a bit more budget and less time, a kit - like the one I bought - might be the right decision for you.

 Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure statement.